This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Usually thought of in a category of low concern, however could have potential for prion exposure as it is made of burned animal bones
+Previously thought of in a category of low concern, however could have potential for prion exposure as it is made of burned animal bones, may contain carbon black

 Dry Time